samply/beam/README.md

 ### Create task

 Create a new task to be worked on by defined workers.
+Currently, the body is restricted to 10MB in size.

 Method: `POST`
 URL: `/v1/tasks`